 It makes for excellent dinner party conversation when you mention that you live on a boat.
 You will see people’s eyes light up as they imagine the adventures you experience—and the guts it takes to leave ordinary society for a different way of living.
 While some will imagine you as Bill Gates on his superyacht, others will be envisaging Captain Jack Sparrow on his salty old pirate ship.
 The reality is somewhere in between.

 Choosing to live on a boat isn’t for everyone.
 But the fact that you’re considering the idea means you might be one of those folks who finds the quirks of a life spent bobbing on the sea, river, or lake charming.
 There is much to consider, from the type of boat you buy, to where you’ll moor it, plus several matters of lifestyle adjustment.

-Whilst sailing the world, or choosing a transient lifestyle is one option, living on a boat doesn’t have to involve moving every few weeks.
-Permanent residence moorings are widely available, even though the increasing popularity means waiting lists in some cities are as long as an anchor chain.
+While sailing the world or choosing a transient lifestyle is one option, living aboard a boat doesn’t have to involve moving every few weeks.
+Permanent residence moorings and dock slips are widely available, although increasing popularity may have you joining waiting lists in some cities that are as long as an anchor chain.
 All over the world, from Hong Kong to San Diego, communities of residential boats are gaining popularity as people escape the urban squash.
 Yet they will be the first to admit that the lifestyle isn’t for everyone.